victor-smirnov/digital-philosophy/Artificial Intelligence.md

 21. But if a self-referential machine is expressive enough, it can host such inductive learning partially or entirely, resembling not just cognition as thinking but also cognition as obtaining new knowledge in a unified way.
 By separating cognition to self-referentiality and induction over it we are making entire problem much simpler to tackle.

-22. The idea of self-referential machine's solution to problem of qualia in AI is that there is no such thing as "red color", the minimal element of memory log of such machine is "I see the red color", that is not static strucure encoded in memory, but also a dynamic computation (in another context).
+22. The idea of self-referential machine's solution to problem of qualia in AI is that there is no such thing as "red color", the minimal element of memory log of such machine is "I see the red color", that is not static structure encoded in memory, but also a dynamic computation (in another context).
 In other words, some form of observer is always implied, and it is finally the machine itself.
 Note that this is a form of pan-proto-experientalism but in the "software" when higher-level experience is composed from lower-level ones in a computable way.
 Note also that this "experience" is also physical, because both the machine and information processing on it are physical.

 23. From the functional perspective, qualia are soft bounds in building self-model of stimulus.
 Self-model developing is a computationally very hard task, but this complexity is not evenly distributed.
 Some elements of phenomenal report emerges faster than others.
 Some elements will remain underdeveloped forever and, because of their stable hardness, may become descriptions themselves, like qualia.